Iamproplayer7/lfs_ghost/README.md

 memoryjs is an old and unsupported dependency.
 This is a workaround using a pre-built version.

----

 ## 🛠 Configuration

 Configure InSim settings in the following file:

-project/src/vism/plugins/core/index.ts

----
+`project/src/vism/plugins/core/index.ts`

 ## ▶️ Running the Script

 1. Start Live for Speed
 2. Go to Single Player
 3. Join a track
-4. In LFS chat, type:
+4. In LFS chat, type: `/insim 29999`

-/insim 29999

-5. Run the script:
+5. Run the script: `npm run dev`

-npm run dev

----

 ## ✅ Expected Result